My Cookie Journey

 Making Cookies

-• Turn on the oven and preheat to 350°F (175°C or 180°C).
-Line 2 cookie pans with parchment paper or a silicone mat and set them aside.
-Zest and juice one orange into small bowls.
-Set both of these bowls aside.
-Weigh or measure the sugar and add the orange zest to the sugar.
-Mix by hand until the sugar is moist from the orange zest, then set this bowl aside.
+• Zest and juice one orange into small bowls, then set both aside.
+Weigh or measure the sugar and add the orange zest.
+Mix by hand until the sugar is moist from the zest, then set the bowl aside.

-• Next, weigh or measure your flour, baking powder, salt, cardamom, and poppy seed into a medium bowl and whisk them together.
-You want to make sure you get the poppy seeds throughout the dry ingredients.
+• Next, weigh or measure the flour, baking powder, salt, cardamom, and poppy seeds into a medium bowl.
+Whisk the dry ingredients together, making sure the poppy seeds are evenly distributed.
 Set the bowl aside.

 Orange Glaze

-• Add the powdered sugar, orange juice, and vanilla bean paste into a bowl and whisk until smooth.
-Add 1 teaspoon on top of each cooled cookie and spread it around with the backside of the teaspoon.
-Let them sit until the glaze sets.
-I let mine sit for about 45 minutes before moving them to a container.
+• Add the powdered sugar, orange juice, and vanilla bean paste to a bowl and whisk until smooth.
+Spoon 1 teaspoon of glaze onto the top of each cooled cookie and gently spread it with the back of the spoon.
+Let the cookies sit until the glaze sets.
+I let mine sit for about one hour before moving them to a container.

 Share this recipe